lastweakness/rerun/README.md

 Maybe in the future.
 But for now, focus is on stabilizing and standardizing the code.
 I will never implement a full-fledged search interface or anything like that.
 Maybe something that simply browses /bin and /usr/bin.

 #### Do standards matter to you?
 Yes.
 Absolutely.
-The python code is PEP8-compliant and non-complex according to McCabe.
+The python code is almost PEP8-compliant (tiny sacrifice made for speed, one rule broken) and non-complex according to McCabe.
 The XML is valid as expected from Glade.

 #### Then, isn't shell=True unsafe?
 No, not in this case.
 In this case, the command run is from the user anyway and the user could do the same thing from his terminal.